luci/recipes-py/doc/user_guide.md

 to de-couple working on what-the-build-does from the running BuildBot service, allowing changes to the build without redeployment of the service.

-Recipes were the evolution of these bash scripts; they are written in python, allow code sharing across repos, have a testing mechanism, etc.

-Arguably, recipes have *TOO MANY* features at present, but we're hard at work removing them where we can, to keep them simple :).
+Recipes were the evolution of these bash scripts; they are written in Python, allow code sharing across repos, have a testing mechanism, etc. Arguably, recipes have *too many* features at present, but we're hard at work removing them where we can, to keep them simple :-)

-## Intro
+## Introduction

-This README will attempt to bootstrap your understanding of the recipes ecosystem.
-This includes:
+This user guide will attempt to bootstrap your understanding of the recipes ecosystem.
+This includes the setup of a recipe repo, user of the recipes.py script, and the development flow for writing and testing recipes and recipe modules.

-  * Runtime dependencies
-  * Initial repo setup
-  * The `recipes.py` command
-  * Writing recipes
-  * Writing `recipe_modules`
-  * Structured data passing for steps
-  * Build UI manipulation
-  * Testing recipes and `recipe_modules`
-  * Productionizing a recipe repo
-  * Recipe Philosophy

-### Runtime dependencies
+## Runtime dependencies

-Recipes depend on a couple tools to be in the environment:
+Recipes depend on a few tools to be in the environment:

-  * Python (2.7) - Currently recipes rely on python 2.7.
+  * python: Currently recipes rely on Python 2.7.
-  * `vpython` - This is a LUCI tool to manage python VirtualEnvs.
+  * `vpython`: This is a LUCI tool to manage python VirtualEnvs.
 Recipes rely on this for the recipe engine runtime dependencies (like the python protobuf libraries, etc.)
-  * `cipd` - This is a LUCI tool to manage binary package distribution.
+  * `cipd`: This is a LUCI tool to manage binary package distribution.

 Additionally, most existing recipes depend on the following: